mcrossover97/CO2REAKT/README.md

 4. **Run Solvers**:
 - Navigate to the `solvers/` directory.
 - Run the solver scripts using your preferred Python environment.
+- For machine learning applications, navigate to the `ML/` directory.

 ## License